-We will work closely with you to ensure that you are kept up to date at all times with regards to the progression of your claim.
-We pride ourselves on ensuring that our clients have full confidence in our ability to secure the highest levels of compensation as quickly as possible, and we will do all in our power to ensure that there are no unnecessary delays in the successful completion of your case.
+Your solicitor will work closely with you to ensure that you are kept up to date at all times with regards to the progression of your claim.
+They will do everything in their power to ensure that there are no unnecessary delays in the successful completion of your case.

-Why should I choose you to process my claim?
+Why should I choose a solicitor to process my claim?

-Our solicitors are highly experienced in managing laser eye surgery claims.
-We offer a knowledgeable, committed and confident service that revolves around the wellbeing of our clients.
-Further benefits of placing your claim with us include:
+Clinical negligence solicitors are highly experienced in managing laser eye surgery claims.
+They offer a knowledgeable, committed and confident service that revolves around the wellbeing of clients.
+Further benefits include: